newrelic/newrelic-python-agent/README.rst

 ------------

 We encourage your contributions to improve the New Relic Python Agent!
-Keep in mind when you submit your pull request, you’ll need to sign the CLA via the click-through using CLA-Assistant.
+Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at